 What is the punishment range for assault bodily injury?

-Each one of our Fort Worth senior criminal attorneys previously served as a Tarrant County criminal prosecutor.
+Each of our Fort Worth senior criminal attorneys previously served as Tarrant County prosecutors.
 Our team has tried over 550 jury trials and handled thousands of criminal cases.
 We are a unique firm in that we are truly a team.
 When you hire one us, you hire all of us.
-At Varghese Summersett PLLC our combined experience, knowledge, and talent, works together to reach the best outcome in your case.
+At Varghese Summersett PLLC, our combined experience, knowledge, and talent works together to reach the best outcome in your case.

 We understand that clients who hire us are coming to us with the biggest problems in their lives.
 We treat their problems with the care and attention it deserves.
 We seek out the best outcomes by over-preparing, finding weaknesses in the State’s case, through careful negotiations and, when necessary, trial.